gueldeniz/CF_Instacart/README.md

 # Instacart Grocery Basket Analysis (by Career Foundry)

-In this mock project, I worked as junior data analyst for the online grocery store Instacart.
+In this mock project, I worked as a junior data analyst for the online grocery store Instacart.
 Instacart is a real company with open online data.

 ## Objective
 Instacart is an online store that operates through an app and has already very good sales.
-However, they want to uncover more information about their sales patterns.
-My tasks consists of performing initial data and exploratory analysis according to the relevant business questions, deriving insights, and suggesting strategies for better segmentation.
+However, they want to uncover more information about their sales patterns to achieve more growth.
+My tasks consists of performing initial data and exploratory analysis according to the relevant business questions, deriving insights, and suggesting strategies for better segmentation using Python.

 ## Key Questions
 - The sales team needs to know what the busiest days of the week and hours of the day